-For the sixth round of NHA 2015-16, the results of the census of big hospitals and survey of the rest of health care providers for FY 2009-10 have been extrapolated forward in order to arrive at the respective estimates for the year 2015-16.
-In its sixth round, the big advantage of including data of the private health care providers is to authenticate or reconcile information based on demand-side data (for example, household surveys) with that derived from supply-side data (private providers).
+For the seventh round of NHA 2017-18, the results of the census of big hospitals and survey of the rest of health care providers for FY 2009-10 have been extrapolated forward in order to arrive at the respective estimates for the year 2017-18.
+In its seventh round, the big advantage of including data of the private health care providers is to authenticate or reconcile information based on demand-side data with that derived from supply-side data (private providers).

 Despite of its name "National" Health Accounts, NHA also provides figures for the four provinces Punjab, Sindh, Khyber-Pakhtunkhwa and Baluchistan.
 It is not fully comprehensive as the total health expenditures for the provinces do not sum up to the national total.
-For empirical reasons only Rs.794.0 billion of Pakistan's total current health expenditures could be allocated to the provinces ("regionalized").
+For empirical reasons only Rs.1,059 billion of Pakistan's total current health expenditures could be allocated to the provinces ("regionalized").
 Overall, the results of the respective provinces in Chapter 3 of this report show that the shares of financing agents of the health expenditures are relatively heterogeneous between different provinces.

-NHA Pakistan estimates for the year 2015-16 are based on the concepts, accounting framework and guidelines of WHO.
+NHA Pakistan estimates for the year 2017-18 are based on the concepts, accounting framework and guidelines of WHO.
 The compiled accounts are also internationally comparable, as NHA Pakistan has adopted the International Classification of Health Accounts (ICHA) of WHO.
 The annexure provide abbreviated versions.